PeakLearner/PeakLearner/README.md

 6. `sudo chmod a+x bigWigToBedGraph`
 7. `cd ../server/`
 8. `sudo apt install r-base`
+9. `sudo Rscript -e 'install.packages("data.table")'`
-8. `python3 run.py` - This will generate the intial config
+10. `python3 run.py` - This will generate the intial config
-9. Setup PeakLearnerSlurm.cfg, for more information see the [configuration section](#configuration)
+11. Setup PeakLearnerSlurm.cfg, for more information see the [configuration section](#configuration)

 ## Configuration